Find out who typically pays the closing costs in a home sale. Learn the common practices for buyers and sellers in different scenarios.

 Seeing as real estate commissions are one of the biggest closing costs for sellers, the decision to list your home as For Sale By Owner (FSBO) can save you thousands in your total closing cost.
 With that said, quite a lot goes into selling a home, and throughout this process, you might find that partnering with a professional would have been worth the added expense.

 For sellers, one of the best ways to skip out on closing costs is to avoid the traditional sale process altogether.
-Truehold’s sale-leaseback allows you to do just that.
-With Truehold, you sell your home in exchange for your home equity and are then given the choice to continue living in your home as a renter.
+Truehold’s sell and stay transaction allows you to do just that.
+With Truehold, you sell your home in exchange for your home equity and then continue living in your home as a renter.

 This can be a great option for multiple reasons.
 First: If you choose to sell your home and then purchase another, you’ll be paying closing costs twice.
-Contrast this with Truehold’s sale-leaseback, in which the only closing fee is a standard 5.5 percent fee.
-The other advantage of Truehold’s sale-leaseback is that you can buy time, waiting out the market or waiting for the right property to arise rather than rushing straight into your next purchase.
-Overall, Truehold’s sale-leaseback can be a game-changing alternative for both sellers and soon-to-be buyers.
+Contrast this with Truehold’s sell and stay transaction, in which Truehold charges a 5.5% transaction fee on your purchase price.
+The other advantage of Truehold is that you can buy time, waiting out the market or waiting for the right property to arise rather than rushing straight into your next purchase.
+Overall, Truehold’s sell and stay transaction can be a game-changing alternative for both sellers and soon-to-be buyers.

 Whether you’re selling a home or buying one—or selling a home and buying one—closing costs are largely unavoidable.
-Fortunately, there are a few ways to reduce your closing costs, with Truehold’s sale-leaseback being chief among them.
+Fortunately, there are a few ways to reduce your closing costs, with Truehold’s sell and stay transaction being chief among them.

-Connect with one of our skilled advisors today to learn more about our sale-leaseback and how it can improve your homebuying and selling experience.
+Connect with one of our representatives today to learn more about our sell and stay transaction and how it can improve your homebuying and selling experience.

 Sources: